tonymm81/web_page/client/README.md

 first of all, we have to secure connection, when user is logged in.
 I use token.
 And also data saving should happen on database.
 If i save the passwords to sql, i should use i security hash to password.

+## version 154
+Now the login works fine.
+It takes user from database.
+The password is crypted to database.

+Plan: In worktime app i have to move the client app data to database.
+plan: Perhaps i should do the relation on database.
+This how i can print out soecific workers work time writings(this is done)
+plan: i have to make button, where user can do new employee username and passwords.

+client app have now the apicall funktion.
+I have to get data from backend if token is valid.

 ## npm installs in this project:

 Mariadb 10.10